-Chameleon Labs 7720 is a VCA (Voltage Controlled Amplifier) compressor, designed to be used on the mixbuss or in the mastering stage.
+Chameleon Labs 7720 is a VCA (Voltage Controlled Amplifier) compressor, designed to be used on the mixbuss or in the audio mastering stage.

 This compressor is inspired by the famous SSL G Series compressor, with some extra useful features, like an additional ratio setting (1,5:1) and an internal HPF filter for the sidechain.
 This is a “true stereo” compressor, so it compress both channels with a unique set of controls, a very useful feature to work on stereo material.